Ancient Roman sarcophagi: Abduction of Persephone

-A sarcophagus in Rome's Capitoline Museum, carved between 230 and 240 AD, renders the scene in detail.
-It depicts Hades snatching Persephone (here she bears the portrait features of the dead woman buried within) as the central image, with Athena reaching out towards them in an attempt to prevent the abduction from taking place.
+A sarcophagus in Rome's Capitoline Museum, carved between 230 and 240 A.D., renders the scene in detail.
+It depicts Hades snatching Persephone (here she bears the portrait features of the dead woman buried within) as the central image, with Athena reaching out toward them in an attempt to prevent the abduction from taking place.
 Demeter is on her chariot pulled by serpents on the far left, a way of visualizing her wrath, even though she was not present during the abduction.
-In between her and Athena is a scene of Hades surprising Persephone, Persephone looking unwilling, Aphrodite above her urging her to go with him, and Artemis behind Hades readying her bow to protect her companion.
+Depicted between her and Athena is a scene of Hades surprising Persephone, Persephone looking unwilling, Aphrodite above her urging her to go with him, and Artemis behind Hades readying her bow to protect her companion.
 On the far right, Hermes is seen leading Hades’ horses, Nike with a wreath in her right hand and a palm branch in her left, and Hercules with his club.

-This myth used on this type of sarcophagi typically meant for women, with the head of Persephone as she gets abducted commonly being a portrait of the deceased that was buried in the sarcophagus (seen in the Sarcophagus with the Rape of Persephone, ca. 230–240).
+This myth was used often as a theme on sarcophagi for a woman, with the head of Persephone as she gets abducted commonly being a portrait of the deceased that was buried in the sarcophagus (seen in the Sarcophagus with the Rape of Persephone, ca. 230–240).
 The image of Demeter, Artemis, and Athena are meant to invoke the same sense of tragedy and grief that the Roman individual who got this for their loved one would feel, through the perspective of Demeter's own loss.
-Persephone, like the deceased loved one that rests within, was taken in her prime, without the chance of leading a full life.
-The tragedy of the loss of the deceased is felt throughout their own personal world, just like in the Hymn to Demeter.
+Persephone, as the deceased loved one that rests within, was taken in her prime, without the chance of leading a full life.
+The tragedy of the loss of the deceased is felt throughout their own personal world, just as in the Hymn to Demeter.
 Additionally, this imagery could also have been used on other sarcophagi that put portrait features on Hades riding his chariot to show that the husband, who perhaps died first, is finally in union with his wife again in the afterlife.
 Rather than evoking a sense of tragedy of her loss, it could bring some reprieve to the family members the deceased left behind that they are finally united with their spouse in the afterlife.

 Sarcophagi with 'Erotic Sleepers'

 Among the most common themes depicted on Roman sarcophagi spread over a hundred years are variants of the 'erotic sleeper'.
-The finality of death was avoided through depictions of the deceased alternatively as asleep.
+The finality of death was avoided through depictions of the deceased as asleep.
 Rather than dealing with the permanent loss of a loved one, they could be imagined as still present in a way, and somewhat aware of the world around them.
 Sleep allowed for hope amongst the living that they may one day reunite with the deceased in dreams or in their own eternal sleep.
-Frequently used mythological subjects included sarcophagi reliefs featuring the moon goddess Selene and the sleeping shepherd/hunter Endymion as well as reliefs featuring the god of wine Dionysus and the sleeping figure of Ariadne, which further introduced an erotic/romantic note into these scenes, celebrating the romantic love that the deceased couple had enjoyed.
+Frequently used mythological subjects included sarcophagi reliefs featuring the moon goddess Selene and the sleeping shepherd-hunter Endymion as well as reliefs featuring the god of wine Dionysus and the sleeping figure of Ariadne, which further introduced an erotic-romantic note into these scenes, celebrating the romantic love that the deceased couple had enjoyed.